Dancing with the Stars hit with Covid - Eric Murray positive, and out

 The cast, crew and staff members working on the show are required to return negative RATs every day before starting work at the Epsom studio.

-The positive result come as a blow to the production, which was postponed last year for the second time in a row due to the Covid-19 restrictions in place at the time.
+The positive result is a blow to the production, which was postponed last year for the second time in a row due to the Covid-19 restrictions in place at the time.

 Dancing with the Stars returned to our screens last month after a three-year hiatus.

-It remains to be seen how the show's filming schedule will be affected, as live recordings of the performances were set to take place on Sunday and Monday night.
+Live recordings of the performances take place on Sunday and Monday nights.

-The news comes after Monday night's elimination saw Vaz sent home after a dance-off with Eric Murray and Loryn Reynolds.
+The news comes after Monday night's elimination saw Vaz sent home after a dance-off with Murray.

 The reality star told Newstalk ZB's Kerre Woodham on her podcast Inside Dancing with the Stars, "I was very upset, it's definitely something I've still probably got to deal with."